learnk8s/learnk8s.io/src/templating/content.md

       - containerPort: 80
 ```

+> Please note that `yq` sorts the YAML fields in the output alphabetically, so the order of fields in your output could be different from above listing.

 In other words, the two YAML files are merged into one.

 While the example shows a convenient strategy to compose complex YAML from basic files, it also shows some of the limitations of `yq`: